 Breakfast: Large bowl of whole grain cereal with berries, banana, peaches, or other juicy fruit on top.
 Sometimes pancakes or waffles.

 Lunch: Large bowl of soup with vegetables, starchies and beans.
 In warmer weather, soup shifts out for salad.
 Veggie sandwich with hummus, tomato, or other vegetables on whole grain bread.

-Dinner: Plateful of 50/50 starchies and veggies.
-This could be a heap of brown rice topped with steamed or stir-fried (without oil) vegetables.
+Dinner: Plateful of 50/50 starchies, including beans and legumes, and veggies.
+This could be a heap of brown rice topped topped with, for example, a bright legume curry or black beans and salsa, with steamed or stir-fried (without oil) vegetables with a simple sauce .

 Sometimes I’ll get fancy and make a casserole, lasagna, or tacos/enchiladas for dinner.
 Usually simple fare, which suits me just fine.

 The beauty of the way I eat is that I get all of my essential nutrients (with the addition of vitamin b12) and stay trim and energetic without counting, weighing, and measuring.
-My ideal, as I’ve told you before (see My McDougall Diet Failure), is to eat according to appetite and stay slim, without obsessing and calculating every gram of macronutrient.
+My ideal, as I’ve told you before (see My McDougall Diet Failure and Plant-Based Passsionista philosophy and story), is to eat according to appetite and stay slim, without obsessing and calculating every gram of macronutrient.